 Comments about this article:I like the article.
 I myself haven't played scrabble that much, but will be using it to teach my children.
 I stumbled on your website looking for Fort Worth History and found you lego building the skyline.
 I like what you do and hopefully this will motivate my 5 and 3 year old into building even more spaceships from their lego collection.

 Leave a comment on LOGOLOG about the article: Scrabble, redux

-two thousand, seven hundred and forty-two
+eleven thousand, one hundred and forty-five

 times since it was begun.